Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus: Semi-classical limits for deformed conformal blocks

 \subsection{Semi-classical limit of the deformed conformal blocks for $\chi= \frac{2}{\gamma}$ and the Hamilton-Jacobi equation}

 In this section, we study the semi-classical limit of the deformed block $\psi^{\alpha}_{\chi}(z,q)$ when the deformation parameter $\chi$ is equal to $\frac{2}{\gamma}$.
-We show that in this case, the semi-classical limit is given by the solution of a Hamilton-Jacobi equation with the potential given by the Weierstrass $\wp$-function as described in physics literature \cite{litvinov2014classical,BGG2021}.
-Our proof heavily relies on the BPZ equation satisfied by the $\psi^{\alpha}_{\chi}(z,q)$ and the tail probabilities of the derivative GMC which we found in Section~\ref{sec:dgmc}.
+We show that in this case, the semi-classical limit is given by the solution of a Hamilton-Jacobi equation with the potential given by the Weierstrass $\wp$-function as described in the physics literature \cite{litvinov2014classical,BGG2021}.
+Our proof heavily relies on the BPZ equation satisfied by the $\psi^{\alpha}_{\chi}(z,q)$ and the convergence results established in Section~\ref{sec:dgmc}.
 In what follows, we first state the main result (Theorem~\ref{prop:sem_HJ}) of this subsection.
-Before proceeding to the proof, we state and prove two main tools in Proposition~\ref{thm:sc_HJ} and Proposition~\ref{prop:limit_commutativity}.
+Before proceeding to the proof, we state and prove two main tools in Proposition~\ref{prop:sc_HJ} and Proposition~\ref{prop:limit_commutativity}.
 These two propositions claim and prove the boundedness and the tightness of the sequence of the deformed conformal block $\psi^{\alpha}_{2/\gamma}(z,q)$ as $\gamma\to 0$.
 The proof of Theorem~\ref{prop:sem_HJ} will be detailed in Section~\ref{subsubsec:deformed_1}.